 James Davies graduated from the University of Oxford in 2006 with a PhD in social and medical anthropology.
-He is a senior lecturer in social anthropology and psychotherapy at the University of Roehampton.
+He is a Reader in social anthropology and psychotherapy at the University of Roehampton.
 James is also a psychotherapist, who started working for the NHS in 2004.

 Cracked is James’ first book written for a wider audience.
 It is a critical exploration of modern-day psychiatry based on interviews with leaders of the profession.